dashpradeep99/docker-complete-tutorial/6-networking.md

 ## Task 1: Set up a key-value store

 An overlay network requires a key-value store.
 The store maintains information about the network state which includes discovery, networks, endpoints, ip-addresses, and more.
-Engine supports Consul, etcd, and ZooKeeper (Distributed store) key-value stores.
+Engine supports Consul, etcd, and ZooKeeper (Distributed store) key-value store stores.
 This example uses Consul.

 1. Log into `node-0`.